SherG/s2/blog/coronavirus-business.md

 ### Prepare For Supply Chain Disruptions and Diminished Demand

-The potential knock-on effects of the virus are numerous.
-Your decison-making is going to take place in a complex environment.
-Medical experts are uncovering new facts about the virus daily.
-Many businesses lack full visibility into their supply chain vulnerabilites, which are in flux.
+Business owners need to consider the potential knock-on effects of the virus.
+You'll be making decisions in a complex environment that presents a high level of uncertainty and requires rapid adaptation.
+Every day medical researchers are discovering new facts about the virus.Many businesses lack full visibility into their supply chain vulnerabilites, which are in flux.

 The coronavirus may cause <a href="https://www.wsj.com/articles/commentary-supply-chain-risks-from-the-coronavirus-demand-immediate-action-11582054704" target="blank">supply chain disruptions</a> unlike anything we have seen in the past 70 years," says MIT's Yossi Sheffi, one of the world's foremost experts on supply chain dynamics.